-The transaction price for services provided to our patients is also impacted by factors, such as the patient's condition and length of stay, which in turn impact the payment we expect to receive for providing such services.
+There is variability in the transaction price for services provided to our patients, as the transaction price is impacted by several factors, such as the patient's condition and length of stay, which in turn impact the payment we expect to receive for providing such services.
 Variable consideration included in the transaction price is inclusive of our estimates of implicit discounts and other adjustments related to timely filing and documentation denials, out of network adjustments, and medical necessity denials, which are estimated using our historical experience.
 We are also subject to regular post-payment inquiries, investigations, and audits of the claims we submit for services provided.
 Some claims can take several years for resolution and may result in adjustments to the transaction price.
 Management includes in its estimates of the transaction price its expectations for these types of adjustments such that the amount of cumulative revenue recognized will not be subject to significant reversal in future periods.
 Historically, adjustments arising from a change in the transaction price have not been significant.